moelholm/moelholm.github.io/_posts/2017-03-16-java-ee-hello-world-kotlin.md

 }
 ```

 Kotlin inheritance right there!
-In Kotlin you use ":" for covering the typical Java <em>extends</em> and <em>implements</em> keywords.
+In Kotlin you use ":" for covering the typical Java `extends` and `implements` keywords.

-Take a look at the <em>getClasses</em> method: it uses the <em>mutableSetOf</em> function.
+Take a look at the `getClasses` method: it uses the `mutableSetOf` function.
 What's up with that?

 Well, in Kotlin you can have package level functions - functions that don't live in a class.
-Some functions, such as <em>mutableSetOf</em>, is visible to you without the need for importing them.
-Just like you can use <em>java.lang.*</em> in Java land.
+Some functions, such as `mutableSetOf`, is visible to you without the need for importing them.
+Just like you can use `java.lang.*` in Java land.

 ### 3 of 4: The Arquillian integration tests